erickbytes/lofipython/content/blog/choosing-a-web-development-path.rst

    I also added in Cloudflare Pages retroactively to this post, since I discovered it many years after writing this post.

-Instead of the `previously mentioned web frameworks <https://lofipython.com/starting-to-almost-kinda-think-about-creating-a-web-app/>`__, I've chosen web2py as a starter because of its compatibility with PythonAnywhere, its simplicity, easy to read documentation and relative ease of use for beginners.

 A note on PythonAnywhere: 5 stars for the tutorial pictured below.
 It is very nice to see in the whirlwind of confusion of learning to deal with code and a new environment.